 - A felt back pad where the straps merge protects the skin from irritation.

-- Velcro closures make application and adjustment of this lightweight dislocated clavicle brace a breeze.
+- Fasteners make application and adjustment of this lightweight dislocated clavicle brace a breeze.

 - Color Beige and white.